Skip to Main Content

 The cost of your lender-paid PMI will be expressed as an interest rate percentage, such as an additional 0.25 percent.

-How high that percentage increase will be depends on a few factors, most importantly your credit score and down payment size.
+How high that percentage increase will be depends on a few factors, most importantly, your credit score and down payment size.
 As with all loans, the higher your score and down payment, the lower your costs will likely be.

 For example, a lender might charge you an additional 0.25 percent if you can put 10 percent down.
 If you can only manage a 5 percent down payment, you’re a bigger risk, and your LPMI might be as much as 0.5 percent higher.

-Benefits and drawbacks of LPMI
+Pros and cons of LPMI

 To help you decide if lender-paid mortgage insurance is your best bet, or if you should look at increasing your down payment or paying for PMI in a different way, consider these things:

-Benefits of LPMI
+Pros of LPMI

 Benefits of having your mortgage lender cover your mortgage insurance include: